Skip to content

 New Jersey’s Own Version of Williamsburg

-When the Morris Canal was formerly abandoned in the 1920’s and slipped into the “hobo Era”, even the suqtters finally stopped coming.
-You see, in 1946 the train stopped running thru Waterloo so all passengers stopped coming.
+When the Morris Canal was formerly abandoned in the 1920s and slipped into the “hobo Era”, even the squatters finally stopped coming.
+You see, in 1946, the train stopped running through Waterloo, so all passengers stopped coming.

-In the early 1930s, the Smith family tried to develop the village as Lake Waterloo Estates, but the plan failed because of this thing called the Great Depression.
-Their plan was to create three different subdivisions along with a grand country club.
+In the early 1930s, the Smith family tried to develop the village as Lake Waterloo Estates, but the plan failed because of the Great Depression.
+They planned to create three different subdivisions and a grand country club.
 It didn’t work.
-Waterloo Village slipped into obscurity for almost 20 years until a man named Percival Leach showed up on the scene with an idea.
+Waterloo Village slipped into obscurity for almost twenty years until a man named Percival Leach showed up on the scene with an idea.

 In 1967, after three decades of decay taking its toll on Waterloo, Percival ‘Percy’ Leach who was born in Boonton, NJ founded the Waterloo Foundation for the Arts,, a not-for-profit, to finance the restoration of the village.
-In the early 1970s, Percival Leach acquired the village along with his business partner Louis Gualandi.
-Their vision continued as they began restoring and operating the village for history lovers and later support a new music series just outside the historic village to raise needed restoration funds.
+In the early 1970s, Percival Leach and his business partner Louis Gualandi acquired the village.
+Their vision continued as they began restoring and operating the village for history lovers and later supported a new music series just outside the historic village to raise needed restoration funds.

-Leach and Gualandi turned Waterloo Village into a living history tourist attraction with working blacksmiths, potters, candle dippers and weavers demonstrated crafts from the colonial historic eras.
-It was New Jersey’s own version of historic Williamsburg!
+Leach and Gualandi turned Waterloo Village into a living history tourist attraction.
+Working blacksmiths, potters, candle dippers, and weavers demonstrated crafts from the colonial eras.
+It was New Jersey’s version of historic Williamsburg!

 Percival Leach – the Savior of a crumbling village ramshackle collection of pre-Revolutionary and mid-19th-century buildings along an old industrial canal in northern New Jersey into Waterloo Village, a version of Colonial Williamsburg.